-4.15.6 Within unsprinklered firecells, roof space and ceiling space areas shall be subdivided by fire separations or provided with smoke detection in accordance with NZS 4512 to prevent the hidden spread of fire.
-Any space between ceilings and roofs or floors above shall not exceed 400 m2 in area, measured at ceiling level, and 30 m in length or width.
+4.15.6 Within unsprinklered firecells, roof space and ceiling space areas shall be subdivided by fire separations to prevent the hidden spread of fire.
+Any space between ceilings and roofs or floors above shall exceed neither 400 m in area, measured at ceiling level, nor 30 m in length or width.
 This provision does not apply where the ceiling space is a separate firecell.